epic-open-source/seismometer/docs/integration_guide/metrics.rst

         - '[10-20)'
         - '[20-50)'
         - '[50-70)'
-    extra_info: {}
     options:
         event_column: Readmitted within 30 Days
         score_column: Risk30DayReadmission
         threshold: 0.1

 The ``options`` section specifies function arguments besides cohorts, and the cohorts themselves are specified in the ``cohorts`` section.
-The ``extra_info`` section is yet unused but may in the future provide extra information about the context of a function call should we ever need to store such data.

 This is automatically loaded on startup; to export an automation file which will do exactly what your current run has done so far, call ``sm.export_config()``.